bloom-housing/bloom/docs/Authentication.md

 ## Obtain a token

 To obtain a token, a user must first login.
 Currently, an email/password strategy is the only way to do this.
-A client can `POST /auth/login` with body `{ username, password }`.
+A client can `POST /auth/login` with body `{ email, password }`.
 This request will either return 401 or 200 with an object containing `accessToken`.

 To renew a token, `POST /auth/token` with an existing valid token.